GabrieleMonte/CoMBInE/README.md

 ## Training Procedure
 CoMBInE was trained on 1000 simulated CMB thermal maps created with CAMB.
 From each map it was taken only the central area, dividing it in 10 square patches 128x128 pixel each.
 In total the program was thus trained on 10000 images.
 The dataset was divided in Training, Validation and Test set, corresponding respectively to 70%, 15%, 15% of the total dataset.
-The batch size was chosen to be 3 and each epoch was composed of 10000 steps including 1000 validation steps.
 Training was furthermore performed using the Adam optimizer in two stages since batch normalization presents an issue for the masked convolutions (as mean and variance is calculated for hole pixels).

 **Stage 1**
 Learning rate of 0.0001 for *n1* epochs with batch normalization enabled in all layers